 There is a crisis in higher education.
 And, freshman study abroad programming could be a critical part of the solution.
 In this series, I’ll explore how freshman study abroad can bring value back to higher education.
 I’ll also share Thinking Beyond Borders’ research and experience related to the design principles of successful freshman abroad programming.
-So, subscribe, read, comment, and share with others who are thinking about innovations in higher education.

 There is a crisis in higher education.
 Virtually everyone is questioning its form, its function, and most importantly, its value.
 Is a traditional university degree worth the money?
 Is it worth the time?
 Is it worth the effort?